 We’ve found if we don’t actually pencil in a date, it’s highly unlikely that we’ll be able to make the time for the two of us to get out together.
 The first step in making a date happen is setting a date!

 4. Make it Fun

-So, let’s be real, we don’t always have time to all out plan a date like you may have before kids were in the mix.
-Here are three levels of planning effort for organizing a fun date.
+So, let’s be real, we don’t always have time to all-out plan a date like you may have before kids were in the mix.
+Here are three levels of planning efforts for organizing a fun date.

 - Silver Level – If you have a little more time/energy to plan ahead, you and your spouse could brainstorm some fun local options you’ve been meaning to try out.
 Write the ideas down and when it’s time to schedule your date night, you already have your go-to list.